We5ter/Scanners-Box/README.md

 ***

-## Collection Purposes
+## Why Create This Collection?

-The purpose of this collection is to provide various types of  opensource security scanning tool that can help Internet companies to be more safer.
+The purpose of this collection is to provide various types of  open-source security scanners that can help companies to be more safer.

 ## Authors

 **Wester**(Twitter <a href="http://twitter.com/wester0x01">@Zhiyang Zeng</a>) & **Martin**(Twitter <a href="https://twitter.com/yuyangchow">@Martin Chow</a>)

-## Symbolic Description
+## Commit Symbolic Description

 **[↑]** means **update scanner description**<br>
 **[+]** means **add scanner**<br>